m-mts/noyo-chellenge-front/README.md

 ## Building

---Currently prebuilded for static usage for SSR Build rename svelte.config-SSR.js to svelte.config.js
+--Currently prebuilded for static usage

+for SSR rename svelte.config-SSR.js to svelte.config.js and

 ```bash
 npm run build
 ```

-to use nginx docker container foir serve static modify ./go with absolute path to build folder and run
+to use nginx docker container for serve static files modify ./go with absolute path to build folder and run

 ```bash
 ./go